Tanix98/tabernia-new/README.md

 # Tabernia 2024

-Project for a new product web app using a new dummy api and Vue+Tailwind
+Project for a new product web app using a new dummy api and Vite+Vue+Tailwind

 ## Dev setup